 7. Updates

-Kubernetes delivers about four releases per year.
-Kubernetes will notify you when new versions are available.
-It will also invoke the kubeadm upgrade command as soon as you decide to upgrade, simplifying the upgrade process.
+Kubernetes releases about four new versions annually.
+It will notify you when new versions are available and invoke the kubeadm upgrade command as soon as you decide to upgrade, simplifying the process.

 However, Docker has a more frequent update schedule.
 It may be because it provides many tools, including Docker Engine, Hub, Compose, and Docker for Windows and Mac.

 Quick reminder: if you plan to upgrade your existing installation, always create a backup first.
-In case an update does not work as expected, you can always roll back to the stable, earlier version.
+If an update does not work as expected, you can always roll back to the stable, earlier version.

 8. Networking